Labours of Hercules: The twelve labours

+Diodorus Siculus gives a similar sequence of the labours, though the orders of the third and fourth, fifth and sixth, and eleventh and twelfth labours are swapped.

 First: Nemean lion

 Heracles wandered in the area until he came to the town of Cleonae.
-There he met a boy who said that if Heracles slew the Nemean lion and returned alive within 30 days, the town would sacrifice a lion to Zeus, but if he did not return within 30 days or if he died, the boy would sacrifice himself to Zeus.
+There he met a boy who said that if Heracles slew the Nemean lion and returned within 30 days, the town would sacrifice a lion to Zeus, but if he did not return within 30 days or if he died, the boy would sacrifice himself to Zeus.
 Another version claims that he met Molorchos, a shepherd who had lost his son to the lion, saying that if he came back within 30 days, a ram would be sacrificed to Zeus.
 If he did not return within 30 days, it would be sacrificed to the dead Heracles as a mourning offering.

-While searching for the lion, Heracles fletched some arrows to use against it, not knowing that its golden fur was impenetrable.
-When he found and shot the lion, firing at it with his bow, Heracles discovered the fur's protective property as the arrow bounced harmlessly off the creature's thigh.
+While searching for the lion, Heracles fletched some arrows to use against it, not knowing that its golden fur was impervious to projectiles.
+When he found and shot the lion using his bow, Heracles discovered the fur's protective property as the arrow bounced harmlessly off the creature's thigh.
 After some time, Heracles made the lion return to his cave.
 The cave had two entrances, one of which Heracles blocked; he then entered the other.
-In those dark and close quarters, Heracles stunned the beast with his club and, using his immense strength, strangled it to death.
-During the fight the lion bit off one of his fingers.
-Others say that he shot arrows at it, eventually shooting it in the unarmored mouth.
+In those dark and confined quarters, Heracles stunned the beast with his club and, using his immense strength, strangled it to death.
+During the fight, the lion bit off one of his fingers.
+Others say that he shot arrows at it, eventually shooting it in the vulnerable mouth.
 After slaying the lion, he tried to skin it with a knife from his belt, but failed.
-He then tried sharpening the knife with a stone and even tried with the stone itself.
+He then tried sharpening the knife with a stone and even tried using the stone itself.
 Finally, Athena, noticing the hero's plight, told Heracles to use one of the lion's own claws to skin the pelt.
 Others say that Heracles' armor was, in fact, the hide of the Lion of Cithaeron.

 When he returned on the 30th day carrying the carcass of the lion on his shoulders, King Eurystheus was amazed and terrified.
-Eurystheus forbade him ever again to enter the city; from then on he was to display the fruits of his labours outside the city gates.
+Eurystheus forbade him to ever again enter the city; from then on he was to display the fruits of his labours outside the city gates.
 Eurystheus would then tell Heracles his tasks through a herald, not personally.
-Eurystheus even had a large bronze jar made for him in which to hide from Heracles if need be.
+Eurystheus even had a large bronze jar made for himself in which to hide from Heracles if need be.
 Eurystheus then warned him that the tasks would become increasingly difficult.